Common Privacy Threats and How to Avoid Them

 2. Data Breaches

-Data breaches occur when hackers gain unauthorized access to databases containing personal information.
-These breaches can expose sensitive data such as usernames, passwords, and financial details, leaving you vulnerable to identity theft.
+Data breaches occur when hackers gain unauthorized access to databases containing personal or financial information.
+These breaches can expose millions of users’ data, leading to identity theft and financial fraud.

 How to Avoid Data Breaches:

-- Monitor Your Accounts: Regularly check your bank statements and online accounts for suspicious activity.
+- Monitor Your Accounts: Regularly check your bank statements and credit reports for suspicious activity.

 Public Wi-Fi networks, such as those in coffee shops or airports, are convenient but often lack proper security measures.
-Hackers can intercept your data on these networks, potentially stealing sensitive information like login credentials or credit card numbers.
+Hackers can intercept your data on these networks, putting your privacy at risk.

 How to Avoid Public Wi-Fi Risks:

-- Use a VPN: A Virtual Private Network (VPN) encrypts your internet connection, making it harder for hackers to intercept your data.
+- Use a VPN (Virtual Private Network): A VPN encrypts your internet connection, making it harder for hackers to access your data.

-- Avoid Sensitive Transactions: Refrain from accessing banking apps or entering personal information while on public Wi-Fi.
+- Avoid Sensitive Transactions: Refrain from accessing banking apps or entering passwords while on public Wi-Fi.

-- Turn Off File Sharing: Disable file sharing and ensure your device is not set to automatically connect to public networks.
+- Turn Off File Sharing: Disable file sharing and ensure your device is not discoverable to others on the network.

-Social engineering scams manipulate individuals into divulging confidential information.
-These scams often rely on psychological tactics, such as impersonating a trusted authority figure or creating a sense of urgency.
+Social engineering scams manipulate individuals into divulging confidential information by exploiting their trust or emotions.
+These scams often involve impersonation, such as pretending to be a colleague, friend, or authority figure.

 How to Avoid Social Engineering Scams: